dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

-After that you need to setup some things in ``include/config.php``, depend on your setup/system.

 It is strongly recommended, for protect the SDCard if using a Raspberry Pi, that the logging from SVXLINK and from the httpd is running at a ramdisk and, if possible, turn off the swap.
 **You can change the logpath of SVXLINK** in ``/etc/default/svxlink`` and restart SVXLINK for activation.